 Finland’s National Forest Strategy, adopted by the Government in February 2015, specifies the main objectives for forest-based business and activities until 2025.
+The strategy was updated in 2019.
 The strategy is founded on the Government Report on Forest Policy and the Parliamentary opinion on it.
-Other important background documents are the Finnish Bioeconomy Strategy and the National Biodiversity Strategy, for example.
+Other important background documents are the Finnish Bioeconomy Strategy, the national energy and climate strategies and the National Biodiversity Strategy, for example.

-National Forest Strategy aims for growth, investments and jobs
+National Forest Strategy aims for growth of welfare and overall sustainability

 The Forest Council follows the implementation of National Forest Strategy.
 A great variety of stakeholders, Government ministries, forest administration, research and education, forest owners, forest industry, energy sector, environmental organisations, employer organisations and entrepreneurs as well as youth and leisure-time organisations, are represented in the Forest Council.

 Several ministries will participate in the implementation of the National Forest Strategy.
 The update was approved by the National Forest Council in December 2018 and the Finnish Government confirmed the updated strategy with a resolution on February 21, 2019.

 The National Forest Strategy is also implemented through Regional Forest Programmes, where the special regional characteristics are duly taken into account.